-Jeff Bezos is set to step down as chief executive of trillion-dollar e-commerce giant Amazon, having held the top job since he founded the tech behemoth out of a garage in 1994.
+Jeff Bezos has retired, and stepped down as chief executive of trillion-dollar e-commerce giant Amazon, having held the top job since he founded the tech behemoth out of a garage in 1994.

-Bezos will transition to the role of executive chair in Q3 this year, with Andy Jassy — currently chief of Amazon Web Services — stepping into the chief executive role.
+When he first announced he was stepping down as chief executive back in February, Bezos said he would transition to the role of executive chair in Q3 this year, with Andy Jassy — currently chief of Amazon Web Services — stepping into the top job.

-The announcement comes as Amazon reveals its results for Q4 2020, revealing a 72% increase in operating cashflow during the past 12 months.
+That announcement came as Amazon announced its results for Q4 2020, revealing a 72% increase in operating cashflow during the past 12 months.

 Operating cashflow reached $66.1 billion during 2020, up from $38.5 billion in 2019.